 7. Pick a business structure

+There are many ways to start a business with different incorporation structures.
 Your business structure influences key parts of your business, from taxes to operations to your personal liability.
 Choosing the right structure is about balancing the legal and financial protections you need with the flexibility offered by different options.
 It’s an important decision, and it’s one you should consider carefully before you launch your business.

 Business structures vary based on your country and area, but two common types—that may go by different names in your country—are sole proprietorship and incorporation.
 A sole proprietorship is great if you’re the only person involved in the business and is usually the lowest-effort structure to pursue, but it leaves you personally liable for the business and its activities.
 You can hire employees as a sole proprietor, but you'll need an employer identification number to do so, which means registering your business.